The Improvement Service (IS) is the 'go-to' organisation for local government improvement in Scotland.

 Our detailed spending plans are fully integrated and aligned to our business plan for the coming year.
 In 2019/20 we received £1.656m Revenue Support Grant to fund our core programmes and £3.66m to deliver our digital public services.
 We also secured a number of specific grants.

 Our 2019-20 financial statements are now available: Download the 2019-20 statutory financial statements

 How we are governed

-The Improvement Service is a partnership between the Convention of Scottish Local Authorities (COSLA) and the Society of Local Authority Chief Executives (SOLACE).
-It is a company limited by guarantee.
-The Improvement Service is governed by a Board of Directors which meets quarterly and this is chaired by Councillor Alison Evison, President of COSLA.
+The Improvement Service is a company limited by guarantee, with 34 members – COSLA, Solace and Scotland’s 32 local authorities.
+It is governed by a Board of Directors which meets quarterly and this is chaired by Councillor Alison Evison, President of COSLA.
 Current board members are: